 “When you squat you have to keep your back straight too,” adds Mr. PermaBulk.

 Really?
 Where have I heard that before?
 What’s next?
 Do I also have to hold the bar really tight when I squat?
 Until now I was using only my pinkies.
 Maybe this is why I can’t squat heavy weights?
 Correct?

 “Yes, this is correct.
-You have to hold on really tight to the bar.
-Make sure to that your knuckles turn white.
+You have to hold the bar really tight.
+Make sure that your knuckles turn white.
 It’s an ancient Soviet secret.
-It’s also really important that your feet point at a 42 degree angle?”
+It’s also really important that your feet point at a 42-degree angle?”